MaterialEyes/ingrained-lite/README.md

 ```sh
 bash make_movie.sh
 ```
-Ingrained: an automated framework for fusing materials imaging simulations into experiments

 ## Citation
 If you find EXSCLAIM! useful, please encourage its development by citing the following paper in your research:
 ```sh